Draft with care!

 • To obtain necessary approvals and permissions.

 LOIs are thus helpful when parties are genuinely interested in seeing a deal concluded.
-In addition, it may be a useful tool for securing the early engagement of a contractor where commencement of work prior to signing of the formal contract is necessary.
+In addition, it may be a useful tool for securing the early engagement of a contractor where commencement of work prior to the signing of the formal contract is necessary.
 Yet, proceeding under a LOI may give rise to specific risks for both the employer and the contractor.
 For instance, where the LOI will expire on a certain date and the parties continue carrying out work without putting a new LOI or a formal contract in place.
 In such a situation, if work that is not contemplated by the

 LOI is carried out under it, there will be greater uncertainty than would be the case under a formal contract.
 This is because LOIs do not usually contain key terms, such as managing variations, day works and extensions of time.
 There is also the possibility that a dispute will arise whether the parties intended to be legally binding by the LOI in the first place.
 Now the question is how a LOI shall be drafted to express what the parties have intended and the legal outcome they have expected.
 To answer our question, we will look at the legal position of LOIs under the UAE laws.